 For years, the only option was to use double fixed lines and an alternative carrier for failover.
 However, this was expensive, due both to the initial expense of installing a second landline cable, and the ongoing rental costs of the double fixed line.

-Service providers – whether they have fixed-mobile infrastructures or mobile networks – and endusers alike can best benefit from this new opportunity if they work with an equipment manufacturer like Teldat, who offers the benefits of many years’ experience with the largest multinational carriers; right from the earliest days of 3G and its deployment as a backup for fixed lines.
+Service providers – whether they have fixed-mobile infrastructures or mobile networks – and end-users alike can best benefit from this new opportunity if they work with Teldat and its Network Resilience Solution, who offers the benefits of many years’ experience with the largest multinational carriers; right from the earliest days of 3G and its deployment as a backup for fixed lines.

 Such a device can operate as a 5G enabler connected into an existing router; it provides a 5G connection as backup to the existing fiber optic cable.
 If it detects that the cable connection has failed, it automatically switches to 5G, facilitated by an inbuilt SIM covering multiple networks per country, plus backward compatibility with 4G.